vanessaconti/captains-log-react/README.md

 - `cd` to the directory where you cloned it
 - `npm install` to install dependencies
 - `npm start` to start the react app on `localhost:3000`
-- `npm test` (in a separate terminal tab) to open the cypress testing window
+- `npm test` (in a separate terminal tab) to open the cypress testing window (keep your react app runnign as well)

 > _Note_: Remember to `git add`, `git commit` and `git push` regularly

-Using the [Captain's Log API that you built](https://github.com/joinpursuit/captains-log), you are going to create a frontend-only app.\
+Using the [Captain's Log API that you built](https://github.com/joinpursuit/captains-log), you are going to create a frontend-only app.

-Don't forget to keep your back-end API running during this build/
+Don't forget to keep your back-end API running during this build.

 #### Nav Bar